TDM — Table Implementation

 /*sqlite*/ insert into TDM_TableLevel.__t_case_note (case_id,note_id,note_date,note_text) values(?,?,?,?);

 • In previous TDM versions, tables were saved in the TDM_Reference LU.
-However, as this LU is no longer used (from TDM V9.0), the tables must be re-extracted into the new TDM_TableLevel LU.
+However, as this LU is no longer used (starting with TDM V9.0), the tables must be re-extracted into the new TDM_TableLevel LU.

 Step 1: Deploy the TDM_TableLevel LU